-The Investigative Medicine Program offers a special training pathway for highly select physicians in clinical departments who are interested in careers in biomedical research.
-This program is designed to develop a broad knowledge base, analytical skill, creative thinking, and the hands-on experience demanded of clinical researchers devoted to disease-oriented and patient-oriented investigation.
-It will provide the candidate with individualized experience encompassing formal course work and practical experience, under the supervision and mentorship of a senior faculty member.
+The Investigative Medicine Program offers a special training pathway for highly select physicians in clinical departments who are interested in careers in clinical research.
+The program is designed to develop a broad knowledge base, analytical skills, creative thinking, and the hands-on experience demanded of clinical researchers devoted to disease-oriented and patient-oriented investigation.
+The program provides the student with individualized experience encompassing formal course work and practical experience, under the supervision and mentorship of a senior faculty member.

-Trainees enter the program with a broad range of experience and interests.
-Trainees can undertake thesis work in a variety of disciplines, including: evaluating risk factor and interventions for disease using modern concepts in quantitative methods and clinical study design; investigating the biochemical, physiologic, and genetic basis for disease in the setting of a Clinical Research Center; or exploring the molecular basis for a disease from the laboratory standpoint.
+Students will enter the program with a broad range of experience and interests.
+Students can undertake thesis work in a variety of disciplines.
+These include:

+- Evaluating risk factors and interventions for disease using modern concepts in quantitative methods and clinical study design. - 2.
+Investigating the biochemical, physiologic, and genetic bases of disease in the setting of a Clinical Research Center. - 3.
+Exploring the molecular basis of a disease from the laboratory standpoint.